eisenhead/second/README.md

 # second
-my code will simulate the phisics of a cube the variables that can be changed will be
+my code will simulate the physics of a cube the variables that can be changed will be
 -friction
 -weight